tgsmith61591/clust4j/README.md

 ----

 ### Things to note:
- - The default `AbstractClusterer.BaseClustererPlanner.getScale()` returns `false`.
+ - The default `AbstractClusterer.BaseClustererPlanner.getScale()` currently returns `false`.
 This decision was made in an attempt to mitigate data transformations in instances where the analyst may not expect/desire them.
 Note that [normalization *is* recommended](http://datascience.stackexchange.com/questions/6715/is-it-necessary-to-standardize-your-data-before-clustering?newreg=f574bddafe484441a7ba99d0d02b0069) prior to clustering and can be set in any algorithm's respective `Planner` class.
 Example on a `KMeans` constructor:

-        // With normalization
-        new KMeans(mat, new KMeans.BaseKCentroidPlanner(k).setScale(true));
+        // For normalization, simply add `.setScale(true)` on any `BaseClustererPlanner` class new KMeans(mat, new KMeans.BaseKCentroidPlanner(k).setScale(true));

-        // Without normalization
-        new KMeans(mat, k);
+This can also be set globally:

+        AbstractClusterer.DEF_SCALE = true;

  - By default, logging is disabled.
-This can be enabled by instance in any `BaseClustererPlanner` class by invoking `AbstractClusterer.BaseClustererPlanner.setVerbose(true)`, or it can be set globally:
+This can be enabled by instance in any `BaseClustererPlanner` class by invoking `.setVerbose(true)`, or it can be set globally:

         AbstractClusterer.DEF_VERBOSE = true;